lhelwerd/rechu/docs/source/commands.md

 (new)=
 ## New: Create receipts

-When your database is available and ready, you can start filling it in with receipt information.
+When your database is available and ready, you are able start filling it in with receipt information.
 If you have not created any YAML files for them yet, then one method of creating them and adding them to the database in one go is using `rechu new`.

 This command will interactively query you on properties of a receipt that you create.
 This includes metadata of the receipt, such as the date and shop from